martinphellwig/ts_data/site/articles/modi_vivendi.rst

 Two weeks ago I wanted to write an article explaining why I find self sufficiency important, what I actually mean by it, and how I see it becoming a part of my life.
 In other words, describing the motivations that drives me to do what I am doing.
-My main motivation is to create a youtube video and to use that article as a base.
-Usually I write my articles in a narrative form, as such a video about it would be a  matter of reading the article out loud.
+What I wanted for that article, though, was to use it as a base for a youtube video.
+Usually I write my articles in a narrative form, as such a video of it would be a  matter of reading the article out loud.

 But I was struck with the difficulty to articulate what I wanted to convey.
 My first problem was that, instinctively, I wanted to call this article 'Why?'.

 The problem was not an inability of writing or a lack of inspiration.
 No the real problem is that I actually do not have a comprehensive answer to